-Elliot has represented two members of the North Carolina House of Representatives; a former gubernatorial candidate; a Superior Court Judge; the chairman of a county school board; a multi-million dollar corporation; multiple corporate officers; and numerous bankers, doctors, lawyers, accountants and real estate agents.
+Elliot has represented two members of the North Carolina House of Representatives; a former gubernatorial candidate; a Superior Court Judge; the chairman of a county school board; two multi-million dollar corporations; multiple corporate officers; and numerous bankers, doctors, lawyers, accountants and real estate agents.

 Elliot has been rated by Business North Carolina as one of North Carolina’s “Legal Elite” in criminal law.
 He is a co-author of the North Carolina Bar Association’s General Practitioner’s Guide to Criminal Law – Federal Criminal Practice Chapter (2016).
+He was asked to co-author an amicus brief submitted to the United States Supreme Court on the legality of forfeiture money judgments in Henry Lo v.
+United States, No. 16-8327 (2017).
 He has been a featured speaker for the North Carolina Advocates for Justice Continuing Education Program and has been recognized by that organization with an Educational Achievement Award.
 He also has obtained a “Superb” rating on the lawyer rating website Avvo.com and is an active member of the National Association of Criminal Defense Lawyers.